Information for municipalities and the media

 We continue to spread the word about fascinating local Patriots through another article by Dr. Erik Weiselberg, Principal Historian of RW250.
 The biographical sketch of militiaman John “Jack” Peterson appeared in The Hudson Independent in August.

-RW250 President Constance Kehoe joined the Van Cortlandtville Historical Society‘s annual memorial service honoring the eight French soldiers who died during the Revolutionary War at the Old Saint Peter’s Church in the Town of Cortlandt.
+RW250 President Constance Kehoe joined the Van Cortlandtville Historical Society‘s annual memorial service in July honoring the eight French soldiers who died during the Revolutionary War at the Old Saint Peter’s Church in the Town of Cortlandt.
 The church was used by French troops as a military hospital in 1781 and 1782.

 The New Rochelle City Council unanimously approved the application for local landmark status for the Thomas Paine Memorial Building at their Council meeting on April 21.
 The mayor cited his personal support for it and the 10 or so communications that were received on the issue.
 To watch the meeting and/or to read the supporting documentation (found in the Agenda) click here.